 How to Apply

 Thanks for your interest in ACE Teaching Fellows, the graduate M.Ed. program at the University of Notre Dame!
-We're pleased to announce that our application is now OPEN for those interested in serving with ACE beginning Summer 2024.
+Unfortunately, we are no longer accepting applications for those interested in serving with ACE beginning Summer 2024.

 2023-24 Application Timeline